Emotional Detachment: Symptoms, Treatments, And Ways To Cope

 If you’re experiencing emotional detachment, it may help to tap into your existing network of friends, family, and other supportive loved ones as a positive coping mechanism.
 While you may not feel interested in building new connections, your existing relationships can hold you accountable for your mental health goals, support you during challenging moments, and remind you to engage in acts of self-care.

-Create a self-care plan that works for you
+Create a self-care plan that will help you treat your emotional detachment disorder

-The following are some evidence-based forms of self-care that may help to treat emotional detachment:
+The following evidence-based forms of self-care may help in treating emotional detachment:

 • Mindfulness and meditation: Broadly, mindfulness and meditation involve any exercises that train your attention to achieve a state of calmness, concentration, and positive emotions.
 These exercises don’t have to be time-consuming, and they’re proven to reduce stress by helping you learn to notice and accept feelings and sensations without judgment.